Section Press “Ctrl + P”

 breed association and/or show management.

-than two bulls, the get of one sire.
-At least two animals must be two years old
+bulls, the get of one sire.
+At least two animals must be two years old or over.

-of age, either sex, but not more than two bulls, the get of one sire.
-Not more
+age, either sex, but not more than two bulls, the get of one sire.
+Not more than

 PRODUCE OF DAM: Consist of two animals, any age, either sex, the produce of one